Year Four Nearest Truth Photobook Program September 2025-August 2026

 The Zoom+Mentorship course gives participants a chance to work directly with Brad from Nearest Truth once a month on their individual projects.
 This module is meant to provide access to the lectures and offer a monthly feedback loop over the year to get general reflections regarding work in progress related to books.

-The particpants for this module will receive the zoom course and a 1.5-hour private meeting with Brad per month.
+The participants for this module will receive the zoom course and a 1.5-hour private meeting with Brad per month.
 If a participant cannot find an easy time to meet during the period of one-month, it is possible to schedule a longer meeting the following month.
 Bookings will be made in advance and will be kept to the best of both sides’ ability.
 The participant is allowed to miss one mentorship model which may be rescheduled.
 After that missed module, the participant bears all responsibility for any further missed modules.
 This tier also includes the monthly Zoom lectures.

 Physical Workshop+Zoom+Mentorship